Creatine For Runners: What It Does + 3 Recommended Supplements

 Your creatine needs depend on your activity level.

-The International Society of Sports Nutrition (ISSN) reports that larger athletes who train vigorously and intensely may need 5-10 grams of creatine per day, while smaller people and sedentary individuals will need considerably less.
+The International Society of Sports Nutrition (ISSN) reports that larger athletes who train vigorously and intensely may need 5-10 grams of creatine per day, while people of a lower body weight and sedentary individuals will need considerably less.

 Power athletes have the highest demand, as they are more likely to use up their stores of creatine daily.
 Additionally, individuals with certain muscular disorders, such as muscular dystrophy, may have even higher needs.